compmaniak/typed_flags/README.md

 ```cpp
 assert( (wolf.test<eats_meat>() && wolf.test<has_tail>()) );
 ```
-Test group of flags in one call
+Test a group of flags in one call
 ```cpp
 assert( (wolf.all<eats_meat, has_tail>()) );
 assert( (wolf.any<eats_meat, has_tail, eats_grass>()) );